crcn/tandem-old/packages/front-end/README.md

 REQUIRED BEFORE RELEASE:

 - history must be specific to file
+  - possibly breaking dependents - allow for instances to be created without components (show warning)
+- ability for instances to be created without components
 - prompt before closing tab
   - prompt API
 - example project
 - website
 - right pane polish
+- limit to 2 tabs when double clicking
+- quick search
+  - open file in new tab

 - Welcome screen
   - [ ] tutorial videos